-Experienced Employment Lawyers in Tampa/
+Experienced Employment Attorney in Tampa/

 Employment law covers all facets of the relationship between employer and employee — from the hiring process and conduct in the workplace to layoffs and termination.
 Federal and state governments have created thousands of statutes, administrative regulations and judicial decisions in an effort to protect and empower employees.
-The Feldman Williams, PLLC employment lawyers in Tampa have experience using these statutes and regulations to help clients get the justice they deserve.
+The Feldman Williams, PLLC employment attorneys in Tampa have experience using these statutes and regulations to help clients get the justice they deserve.

 Contact a skilled employment attorney in Tampa

 Our Tampa employment lawyers represent employees who have suffered discrimination, harassment, wrongful termination and other unfair treatment at work.
 Our trial attorneys have decades of combined experience handling employment litigation, practicing in state and federal courts.